-Sales and marketing, research and development, and general and administrative expenses for the first quarter of fiscal 2023 totaled \$770 million, or 48% of net revenues, reflecting a decrease of two percentage points, compared to the corresponding period of fiscal 2022, primarily as a result of scaling our cost structure as revenues grow.
-While net revenues were adversely impacted by fluctuations in foreign currency exchange rates in the first quarter of fiscal 2023 compared to the first quarter of fiscal 2022, operating expenses were favorably impacted.
+Sales and marketing, research and development, and general and administrative expenses for the second quarter and first six months of fiscal 2023 totaled \$789 million, or 47% of net revenues, and \$1,559 million, or 48% of net revenues, respectively, reflecting a decrease of one percentage point each, compared to the corresponding periods of fiscal 2022, primarily as a result of scaling our cost structure as revenues grow.

+While fluctuations in foreign currency exchange rates adversely impacted net revenues in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of fiscal 2022, they favorably impacted operating expenses by approximately 4% and 3%, respectively.